 If you’re a fan of wildlife, then this little island is perfect escape from the city for you.
 Its easy 1.6-mile loop trail is perfect for hikers of all levels, and it’s one of the best trails to for hiking in Washington, D.C., featuring boardwalks over marsh areas and clean wooded forest paths.
 Plus, it’s easily accessible by public transportation!

 These century-old gardens are actually one of the city’s best-kept secrets.
 Located between Woodland Park and Cleveland Park, Tregaron has 20 gorgeous acres of secret gardens, meadows, and ponds.
 The estate, which has been around for more than a century, was once home to the D.C. elite.
 Now, it’s a spectacular hidden spot in which to break away from D.C. life without even leaving the city!

 These 7.8 miles of gorgeous woodland offer great views of the Great Seneca Creek!
 While hiking on the trail you’ll also be able to check out the historic Middlebrook and Watkins Mills.

 So this trail is definitely not for the faint-hearted, especially if they’re not into the paranormal.
-But if you’re a fan of the haunted and are looking to channel the spooky spirit of the season, we highly suggest checking out Buzzard Rock trail.
+But if you’re a fan of the haunted, we highly suggest checking out Buzzard Rock Trail.
 This hike will take you down to the old St. Mary’s ruins.
-The ruins are actually the remnants of a church belonging to an old seminary school and have inspired many a ghost story and legends involving Satanic rituals and ghosts.
+The ruins are the remnants of a church belonging to an old seminary school and have inspired many ghost stories and legends involving Satanic rituals and ghosts.
 Yikes!

 6. Maryland Heights Trail